chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     failure process status) inside of a block guard.
-They are anonymous because unlike resources that are part of the chef-client's run context, anonymous resources have no unique name property because they exist in isolation as a form of boolean expression, not as a unique part of the client's execution.
+They are anonymous because unlike resources that are part of the chef-client's run context, anonymous resources have no unique name property because they exist in isolation as a form of Boolean expression, not as a unique part of the client's execution.

 ## Overview